Thank you for your support! To make your contribution, click HERE.

 “Now may God give you of the dew of heaven, and of the fatness of the earth, and an abundance of grain and new wine; may peoples serve you, and nations bow down to you; be master of your brothers, and may your mother’s sons bow down to you.
 Cursed be those who curse you, and blessed be those who bless you” (Gen 27:28-29).

 The second, far more significant blessing was the covenantal blessing of Abraham, which Isaac intended to give to Jacob from the beginning.
-He later did so anyway before sending him to Paddan-aram to hide from his brother’s fury:
+He later gave Jacob the blessing before sending him to Paddan-aram to hide from his brother’s fury:

 As Jacob, now a fugitive from Esau’s anger, slept on a stone and dreamed of a stairway to heaven, God reaffirmed this Abrahamic blessing he already received from his father: